davidagler/howtowritephilosophy/templates/pip/pip_template.md

 Next, I will explain the above passage.
 This passage makes two key claims.
 First, when the author says X, what is meant is [...].
 Second, it says ...

-## Section 3.
+## Section 2.
 Example

-To illustrate the first claim, it is helpful to think of the following example . . . .
+To illustrate my explanation above, it is helpful to think of the following example . . . .

 ## References